jasmimdrigo/jasmimdrigo/README.md

 # Jasmim-Drigo

-I am a Linguistics PhD student at Cornell University.
+I am a Linguistics PhD candidate at Cornell University.